PythonPlumber/SSH-Linux/README.md

 - SSH access to the remote servers

 ## Configuration
+Getting Started

+- Clone or download the Spider SSH repository to your local machine.
 1. Open the `ssh_config.json` file and update it with your SSH profiles.
 2. Each profile should include the following information:
    - `name`: Profile name for identification